-Transport and trade cost savings are a direct benefit of proximity, but its full economic impact comes from economies of scale associated with operating in an area of dense economic activity-close to consumers, workers, and other firms.
-In a small or fragmented market, there is a tradeoff between having firms large enough to achieve economies of scale without becoming monopolists.
-A large or integrated market shifts this tradeoff, allowing benefits of both large-scale and more intense competition, and, as a consequence, firms will be larger, operating at lower average cost and setting lower prices.
-The more intense competition will weed out less efficient firms, concentrating production in efficient firms.
-A larger market will also support a greater variety of products.
+Transport and trade cost savings are a direct benefit of proximity, but its full economic impact comes from a wide range of economies of scale associated with operating in an area of dense economic activity - close to consumers, workers, and other firms.
+In a small or fragmented market there is a trade-off between having firms large enough to achieve economies of scale without becoming monopolists.
+A large or integrated market shifts this trade-off, allowing benefits of both large scale and more intense competition.
+As a consequence firms will be larger, operating at lower average cost and setting lower prices.
+The more intense competition will also weed out less efficient firms, concentrating production in efficient firms.
+A larger market will support a greater variety of products.
 These price and variety effects benefit consumers and also, if the goods are intermediates, benefit firms in downstream sectors.
 For example, a larger market will support a greater variety of specialized input producers, tailoring their products to the needs of other firms.
-Notice that some of these effects are internal to firms, but most end up as pecuniary externalities-it is consumers who benefit from the lower costs and prices of firms' output.
+Notice that some of these effects are internal to firms, but most end up as pecuniary externalities - it is consumers who benefit from the lower costs and prices of firms' output.

-Labor markets
+Labor markets:

-In addition to efficiency gains deriving from the goods market, there are gains from operating in a large labor market.
-The larger the pool of workers that a firm can access, the more likely it is to be able to find the exact skills that suit its needs.
-It is sometimes argued that the fundamental "capabilities" of a firm are embodied in the workforce of the firm or of the local labor market (Sutton, 2002).
-If firms are subject to idiosyncratic shocks, then a larger labor market will expose workers to less risk, increasing the probability of reemployment if they are made redundant.
+In addition efficiency to gains deriving from the goods market, there are also gains from operating in a large labor market.
+The larger the pool of workers that a firm can access the more likely it is to be able to find the exact skills that suits its needs.
+It is sometimes argued that the fundamental 'capababilities' of a firm are embodied in the workforce of the firm or of the local labor market (Sutton 2001).
+If firms are subject to idiosyncratic shocks, then a larger labor market will offer workers some insurance, increasing the probability of re-employment if they are made redundant.
 More importantly, a large labor market will increase the incentives for workers to undertake training.
 This argument, like some of those we saw above, turns on increased intensity of competition.
-In a small market, workers who acquire specialist skills may be "held-up" by monopsonistic employers, in which case, there is no incentive for them to invest in skills.
-The presence of a large number of potential employers removes this threat of opportunistic behavior, and thereby increases training incentives (Matouschek and Robert-Nicoud, 2005).
+In a small market workers who acquire specialist skills may be 'held-up' by monopsonistic employers, in which case there is no incentive for them to invest in the specialist skills.
+The presence of a large number of potential employers removes this threat of opportunistic behavior, and thereby increases training incentives (Matouschek and Robert-Nicoud 2005).

-A further set of arguments has to do with communication between workers.
-In many activities, face-to-face communication is extremely important.
-Face-to-face contact enables higher frequency interchange of ideas than is possible by e-mail, phone, or videoconference.
-Brainstorming is hard to do without the ability to interrupt and use parallel means of communication-oral, visual, and body language.
-Face-toface is also important for building trust, once again by observing the body language and a wide range of other characteristics of one's interlocutor.
-By breaking down anonymity, face-to-face contact enables networks of the most productive workers to develop and promotes partnerships and joint projects between these workers.
-All these considerations are productivity-enhancing.
+A further set of arguments have to do with communication between workers.
+In many activities face-to-face communication is extremely important.
+There are number of reasons for this.
+It enables higher frequency interchange of ideas than is possible by email, phone or video-conference.
+Brainstorming is hard to do without the ability to interrupt and use parallel means of communication - oral, visual, and body language.
+Face-to-face is also important for building trust, once again by observing the body language and a wide range of other characteristics of one's interlocutor.
+By breaking down anonymity face-to-face contact enables networks of the most productive workers to develop, and promotes partnerships and joint projects between these workers.
+All these considerations are productivity enhancing.